 - Edit campaign :

 - View campaign:

-When an ACC is saved, a campaign is automatically created as well, and if at this point we go to Marketing>Campaigns, we will see out newly created ACC in the grid.
+When an ACC is saved, a campaign is automatically created as well, and if at this point we go to Marketing > Campaigns, we will see our newly created ACC in the table.

 The view page of an ACC contains the following sections: